 Skaftafell Nature Reserve

-Skaftafell is a preservation area located in the Oraefi region of southeast Iceland.
-Skaftafell was once a national park in its own right, having been established in 1967, but as of June 2008, it was incorporated into the enlarged Vatnajokull National Park.
+Skaftafell is a preservation area located in the Oraefi region of Southeast Iceland.
+Skaftafell was once a national park in its own right, having been established in 1967.
+As of June 2008, it was incorporated into the enlarged Vatnajokull National Park.

 Skaftafell was originally inhabited as a farmstead not long after the initial settlement of Iceland and was even the location for a number of administrative meetings between different Chieftains.

-The Oraefajokull eruption of 1362 destroyed the community in its entirety, making the area uninhabitable for long periods of time.
+The 1362 eruption of Oraefajokull Glacier destroyed the community in its entirety, making the area uninhabitable for long periods of time.
 Since then, the area has been referred to as “the wasteland” or Oraefi in Icelandic.

 Farmsteads continued to be re-established in the area.
-However, each was met with new challenges, ranging from the infertile soil to frequent glacial flooding and ash clouds from the nearby volcano, Grimsvotn.
+However, each was met with new challenges.
+Some of these range from infertile soil to frequent glacial flooding and ash clouds from the nearby volcano, Grimsvotn.
 Farming was finally discontinued in the region in 1988.

-Today, the area is known for its stunning natural beauty, including the country's tallest peak, Hvannadalshnukur, as well as the country's tallest waterfall, Morsarfoss.
+Today, the area is known for its stunning natural beauty, which includes the tallest peak in Iceland, Hvannadalshnukur.
+While there, you can also see the country's tallest waterfall, Morsarfoss.
 There's a stark contrast between the green birch-clad fertile ground right next to the enormous Vatnajokull glacier, making this one of Iceland's most popular hiking areas.

-A short hike from the visitor center brings people to Svartifoss waterfall, although the most popular hikes are the glacier hikes themselves.
-Skaftafell also has a well-loved campsite, a welcoming visitor center, and a cozy café for travelers to enjoy.
+A short hike from the visitor center leads to Svartifoss Waterfall, though the most popular activities in the area are the glacier hikes.
+Skaftafell also has a beloved campsite, a welcoming visitor center, and a cozy café for travelers to enjoy.

 Vatnajokull National Park

 Vatnajokull is the largest glacier in both Iceland and Europe, with a total surface area of 3,127 square miles (8,100 square km).
-Vatnajokull reaches a maximum ice width of approximately 3,280 feet (1,000 m) and boasts over thirty different outlet glaciers, giving you some idea as to the glacier's scope.
+Vatnajokull reaches a maximum ice width of approximately 3,280 feet (1,000 m) and boasts over thirty different outlet glaciers.

-Vatnajokull National Park covers approximately 11% of Iceland, blanketing canyons, mountains, and even volcanoes, thus proving to be an excellent example of why the country is known as the "Land of Ice and Fire."
+Vatnajokull National Park covers approximately 11% of Iceland, blanketing canyons, mountains, and even volcanoes.
+As such, it proves to be an excellent example of why the country is known as the "Land of Ice and Fire."

 Some of the island's most active volcanoes currently rest beneath the glacier, including Grimsvotn, Oraefajokull, and Bardarbunga.
 Scientists expect there to be a high level of volcanic activity in Vatnajokull over the next half-century.